Tominous/GeyserUpdaterSpigot/README.md

-# GeyserFloodgateUpdater
+# GeyserUpdater
-> Updating Geyser and Floodgate with ease.
+> Updating Geyser with ease.

 This Addon/plugin allows you to update geyser without much effort.